jmsimons/VScope/README.md

     2. Open a web-browser window and enter "localhost:5000" in the address bar.
         a.
 To begin calling variants, use the 'Actions' menu to 'Create new project' and follow the setup wizard.
         * The setup process includes indexing the reference genome and can take several minutes, this might be a good time to stretch your legs *
         b.
-Once redirected to your project, click 'Run Project'.
+Once redirected to your project, click 'Run Project' in the upper right corner.
 If no activity appears, try refreshing the window.

     3. From the home panel, use the 'Current Projects' pane to view your currently running projects.